 Stained Glass Windows

 The Holy Bible, God’s Word.
-Below it is a depiction of the Ten Commandments, as they were originally given on two tablets of stone.
-The first tablet contains the first three commandments, which concern our relationship to God.
-The commandments of the second tablet (4-10) tell us how we should live with our neighbor.
+Below it is a depiction of the Ten Commandments, the law of God, as they were originally given on two tablets of stone.
+The first table contains the first three commandments, which concern our relationship to God.
+The commandments of the second table (4-10) tell us how we should love our neighbor.

 Here is depicted the cross, along with the spear used to pierce Jesus’ side after He died, along with the pole used to offer Him a drink when He cried, “I thirst.”
 At the top of the cross is the abbreviation “INRI,” which stands for the Latin words, “Iesus Nazarenus Rex Iudaeorum,” in English, “Jesus Christ King of Jews.”
-Below and to the right is a cross with two loaves of bread, indicating that Jesus is the Bread of Life, who feeds and sustains us with His very self.
+Below and to the right is a cross with two loaves of bread, indicating that Jesus is the Bread of Life, who feeds and sustains us with His very self, His body and blood.

 One of the great Old Testament foreshadowings of Christ is found in Numbers 21, when the disobedient Israelites are plagued by venomous snakes.
 God instructs Moses to make a serpent from bronze and place it on a pole.
 God tells Moses to tell the people that any who are bitten may look to the bronze snake and be healed and live.
 This points forward to Christ, who on the cross became sin for us to suffer the punishment we deserve for our sins.
 As we look to Christ and to His cross, we too shall live.